KK2082187/Geekster_SpringBoot/EmployeeManagement/src/README.md

 4. The method in service class builds logic and retrieves or modifies data from the database, which is in turn given to controller class
 5. The controller method returns a response to the API.
-6. The API sends the response back to the user.

 ---